-On this day in 1908, the Attorney General of the United States hires a “corps of special agents.”
+On this day in 1908, the Attorney General of the United States orders a “corps of special agents” to staff the Office of the Chief Examiner.
 This force would eventually become the foundation for the institution that we know as the FBI.

 Believe it or not, you can give partial credit to Napoleon Bonaparte’s great-nephew for starting the FBI.
 Yes, really!
 Charles Bonaparte was the grandson of Napoleon’s youngest brother.
 Teddy Roosevelt appointed him as Attorney General in 1906, and it was Bonaparte who took action so long ago.